To learn more about Hugo check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-A 1 AP Upgrade with Initiation, meaning it will start in your hand.
-This is the main way Hugo maintains high Hunt Commence stacks.
-After activation, whenever another Combatant’s skill or upgrade is used, Hugo gains 1 Hunt Commence.
-This card is the backbone of all of Hugo’s best builds, with many aiming for multiple copies to make maintaining high Hunt Commence effortless.
+A 1 AP Upgrade with [Initiation], meaning it will start in your hand.
+This is the main way Hugo maintains high Commence the Hunt stacks.
+After activation, whenever another Combatant’s skill or upgrade is used, Hugo gains 1 Commence the Hunt.
+This card is the backbone of all of Hugo’s best builds, with many aiming for multiple copies to make maintaining high Commence the Hunt effortless.

 Fan of Daggers